What is the Difference Between Translation And Localization?

-Translation and localization are not the same thing, although localizing a website (just to take one example where it can be particularly important) will probably also involve translation as well.
+Translation and localization are not the same things, although localizing a website (just to take one example where it can be particularly important) will probably also involve translation as well.

 Translation basically involves converting a body of text from one standard language to another, e.g. English to French.
 The fact that it involves text rather than spoken words makes it a different sort of task, with different skills, than interpreting.
 Of course, in a way, translating is the first step in localizing too, as it makes the text that has been translated accessible and understood by people who speak the language that it has been translated into.

-Localization involves the adaptation of text to suit a specific geo-linguistic area, its cultural and linguistic nuances.
+Localization involves the adaptation of a text to suit a specific geo-linguistic area, its cultural and linguistic nuances.
 It usually, but not always, involves translation as well.
-Localization is particularly important in marketing or promotional messages, websites intended to sell goods or services online and educational or informational messages.
+Localization is particularly important in marketing or promotional messages, websites intended to sell goods or services online, and educational or informational messages.

 To give a concrete example of localization without translation, the adaptation of U.K. English to U.S. English would involve localization.
 U.S. English is mostly the same as U.K. English, but there are spelling differences and some terms are different, too, such as lorry/truck and restrooms/toilets.
 Mainland Spanish would be localized to South American / Central American Spanish for the same reason.